top of page

 This stroller and car seat set ended up being a great replacement for the old Graco click connect system we bought before our first daughter was born.
 That one had expired by the time our new baby arrived.
 I had no idea how much I would love this new travel set until I started using it.

 I mainly bought this for the bassinet feature.
 I was so excited about it.
-When it first arrived, I put everything together and honestly got worried.
+When it first arrived, I put everything together and got worried.
 The bassinet locked in just fine, but if I pressed my hand on one end, it rocked a bit.
 I almost returned the whole thing because of that one detail.
 But I decided to keep it and give it a real try.
 I am glad I did because the bassinet ended up becoming my best friend.
 I use it to rock my baby to sleep whenever I am standing still with the stroller.
 I use it much more than I expected.

-SIZE AND COMFORT:
+SIZE & COMFORT:

 The stroller is a great size.
 I like big strollers and it feels substantial without being overwhelming.
 I am tall at five nine and it fits my height perfectly.
 Both the car seat and the bassinet seem comfortable for my baby.
 I do put a few blankets inside the bassinet for extra cushion.